Brian-ED/rayed-bqn/README.md

 brew install raylib
 ```

-If you don't use Homebrew you can get raylib by downloading the MacOS [Raylib release](https://github.com/raysan5/raylib/releases/) `raylib-VERSION_macos.tar.gz` (replace `VERSION` with whichever is latest, it should be most stable) and place it inside this project, at the same level as `rayed.bqn` and rename the unarchived `raylib-VERSION_macos.tar.gz` folder to "raylib".
+If you don't use Homebrew you can get raylib by downloading the MacOS [raylib release](https://github.com/raysan5/raylib/releases/) `raylib-VERSION_macos.tar.gz` (replace `VERSION` with whichever is latest, it should be most stable) and place it inside this project, at the same level as `rayed.bqn` and rename the unarchived `raylib-VERSION_macos.tar.gz` folder to "raylib".

 Now you should be able to run some examples in the `examples` folder.